wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do.

 ## Why
-- The purpose of the default cognitive mode is to maintain a representation of the world that is accurate and relevant, so we don't die.
+- The purpose of the default cognitive mode is to maintain a representation of the world that is accurate and relevant.
-- The purpose of the social mode is to gain acceptance by the tribe, so we don't die.
+- The purpose of the social mode is to gain acceptance by the tribe.

 ## When
 - The default mode is active always, by default, UNLESS it is overridden by the social mode.